FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Agent Clip]()----Adds new clips to agent primitives.

+[Attribute Cast]()----Changes the size/precision Houdini uses to store an attribute.

+[Attribute Copy]()----Copies attributes between groups of vertices, points, or primitives.

 [Attribute Create]()----Adds or edits user defined attributes.

 [Attribute Promote]()----Promotes or demotes attributes from one geometry level to another.